river-ceanne/java-fundamentals/README.md

 ### Inheritance
   - Lab 6 - java application made with 2 classes - Restaurant and Reviews
   - Lab 6 - association between Restaurant class and Review class is via composition.
+  - Lab 7 - extension of Lab 6 - creating class Shop and Theater
+  - Lab 7 - implementing a relationship between Reviews and new made classes